MAGAZINE

 Times forever frozen still

-In the lyrics of 'Photograph,' photos are used as a symbol of love and memories, emphasizing emotional connections.
-The metaphor of photos is an essential element in expressing deep emotions and poignancy in the song.
+In “Photograph,” the image serves as a symbol of love and memory, emphasizing emotional connection.
+The metaphor of the photograph is essential in expressing the song’s profound sense of longing and sentiment.

-As a side note, it seems that after a breakup, women tend to delete photos, while men often keep them.
+As an aside, it is said that after a breakup, women tend to delete photos, while men are more likely to keep them.

-How much of what we've lost can we see
+How much of what we’ve lost can we still see?